 Gemcitabine and Nab-Paclitaxel with or without Pharmacological Ascorbate in Treating Patients with Metastatic Pancreatic Cancer

 - Must have cytological or histological diagnosis of adenocarcinoma arising in the pancreas.
+Adenocarcinoma arising from the Ampullae of Vater is eligible.
 Diagnosis from metastatic sampling is acceptable

 - Disease must be metastatic or node positive